goodoomoodoo/tock-test-harness/README.md

 ## Troubleshoot
 ### To run on your local-host (instead of Github)

-add "self-hosted" to runs-on:
+Make sure to add "self-hosted" as a label in runs-on for the job:

 ```
 jobs:
-  build:
+  "job name":
     runs-on: self-hosted
  ```